polywrap/wrap-integrations/protocol/substrate/rpc-wrapper/README.md

 ## Future Work

-This is still a work in progress and requires the following before it is ready for use by API developers
+This is missing some features and requires the following before it is ready for use by API developers

 - [ ] Fix extrinsic encoding issue so tx are accepted in tests (see ./tests/e2e.spec.ts)
     - I think this is something to do with the signature encoding.
 Not sure on the details.